expressjs/expressjs.com/_includes/api/en/5x/res-cookie.md

 res.cookie('name', 'tobi', { signed: true })
 ```

-Later you may access this value through the [req.signedCookie](#req.signedCookies) object.
+Later you may access this value through the [req.signedCookies](#req.signedCookies) object.